List of districts of East Kalimantan

 The province of East Kalimantan in Indonesia is divided into 10 regencies and cities which in turn are divided administratively into 105 districts, known as kecamatan.
 Each district have their own villages or subdistricts, rural ones are known as desa or kampung (the latter only in Berau, Mahakam Ulu and West Kutai), while urban ones are known as kelurahan.

-The tables below are accompanied by regional codes (kode wilayah), and years of establishment, according to regional regulations (/ government regulations) or other sources.
-Regarding the latter, many of them have no clear history regarding its legal formation, since 56 districts (excluding 13 districts of Bulungan, now part of North Kalimantan since 2012), have been named on Monografi Daerah Propinsi Kalimantan Timur ("Regional Monograph of the Province of East Kalimantan", 1969).
+The tables below are accompanied by regional codes (kode wilayah), and years of establishment, according to regional regulations (/ government regulations), decrees or other sources.
+Regarding the latter, many of them have no clear history regarding its legal formation.
+The 1969 book Monografi Daerah Propinsi Kalimantan Timur ("Regional Monograph of the Province of East Kalimantan") has a full list of 56 districts (excluding 13 districts of Bulungan, now part of North Kalimantan since 2012) and it is one of the oldest known lists of such kind, although this shortly predates the municipal annexations of 1969 by Samarinda and Balikpapan.

 The districts of East Kalimantan, with the regency (or city) each falls into, are as follows: